Tchan0/JinGasa/README.md

     ![CN1 pins](doc/cn1_pins.png)
     * The connector is a [100-pin Omron XH3 connector](https://www.digikey.com/en/products/filter/arrays-edge-type-mezzanine-board-to-board/308?s=N4IgjCBcoBw1oDGUBmBDANgZwKYBoQB7KAbRADYB2AJkoBYQBdAgBwBcoQBlNgJwEsAdgHMQAXzEFqpIgFtehQQAIAHgAsAzEzFA)
   * via the CN16 connector:
-    * (in progress - code not included here yet - thanks to MettaliC, we know that it needs an extra initialiation - of a "IO Control" register at 0xA101011C)
+    * (in progress - code not included here yet - thanks to MetalliC, we know that it needs an extra initialiation - of a "IO Control" register at 0xA101011C)
     * max baudrate: 781250
     * <font color="red">DANGER !</font>
       * Requires <font color="red">**RS232 signal-level (typically 9-12V)**</font> on the pins !